Gilles86/braincoder/docs/tutorial/lesson3.rst

 ##################################

 The crucial element that is still lacking for this Bayesian inversion scheme is a **likelihood function**.
-Note stanard encoding models do not have a likelihood function, because they are deterministic (:math:`f(x;\theta): s \mapsto x`).
+Note standard encoding models do not have a likelihood function, because they are deterministic (:math:`f(s;\theta): s \mapsto x`).
-They give us the average neural respons to a certain stimulus, but they don't tell us how likely a certain neural response is, given a certain stimulus.
+They give us the average neural response to a certain stimulus, but they don't tell us how likely a certain neural response is, given a certain stimulus.
 However, we can easily derive a likelihood function from the forward model by adding Gaussian noise:

 .. math::
+    x = f(s; \theta) + \epsilon
+..
     p(x | s; \theta) = f(s; \theta) + \epsilon

 where :math:`\epsilon` is a *multivariate Normal distribution*